NCAR/dart-developers-guide/src/workflow-runners.md

 # Workflow Runners
-Github Actions refers to the virtual machines that your workflows run on top of as runners.
-These are hosted by Github and their availability depends on the repo's organization tier.
+GitHub Actions refers to the virtual machines that your workflows run on top of as runners.
+These are hosted by GitHub and their availability depends on the repo's organization tier.
 Each [workflow job](workflow-jobs.md) must specify their runner instance type.

 Specific types of runners is specified by the `runs-on:` key and can be chosen from this list of [runner instances](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources).